Coleganet/wireguard_PI/README.md

     2 Pi Node app uptime (power or internet disconnection affects this time).
     3 Having ports 31400-31409 open.**

+**Pi is a new digital currency developed by Stanford PhDs, with over 55 million members worldwide.
+To claim your Pi,
+follow this link https://minepi.com/coleganet and use my username (coleganet) as your invitation code.**

 **You earn bonus according to these 3 criteria and you can earn more pi accordingly.
 Having a very high RAM or internet speed does not add much extra bonus.
 Enough RAM and a stable internet line that is not too slow is sufficient.**

 **Is it important to open a port?**